America teams up with Italy, Estonia, and Germany to welcome the finest European show line German Shepherds to Colorado.

 Centennial GSD chose to use the head of our gorgeous female Gucci and combine the American and Italian flags across her face to signify our team concept.
 Additionally, we blended the American and Estonian flags across our impressive male import's face to represent the Margman presence at Centennial.

 We are a small German Shepherd hobby breeder in Southern Colorado.
 Our dedication to the betterment of the breed is paramount as is considering each family’s wishes so that every puppy is placed in a home that is a solid match for both.
 Our puppies are raised inside of our home where we can interact with them from birth until the day they leave with their new families.
-We assess them, take notes, photos, videos, and create a detailed log about each puppy so that we can explain their individual characteristics and personalities as clearly as possible to anyone who is inquiring.
+We assess them, take notes, photos, and videos, and create a detailed log about each puppy so that we can explain their individual characteristics and personalities as clearly as possible to anyone who is inquiring.

 We understand that visiting the puppies or looking at photos is difficult, as both are only small snapshots of time in the rapidly changing life of a growing puppy.
-Visitors might experience the litter just before or after a nap, eating, playing, or any other event or activity that may skew the true personality of the puppy and relying on a few minutes or even hours to make a decision can be overwhelming.
-For these reasons, frequent communication with the perspective families from birth to placement is crucial.
+Visitors might experience the litter just before or after a nap, eating, playing, or any other event or activity that may skew the true personality of the puppy, and relying on a few minutes or even hours to make a decision can be overwhelming.
+For these reasons, frequent communication with prospective families from birth to placement is crucial.
 By clearly conveying expectations, we are able to assist in the selection process to ensure happiness and success for both the puppy and the individual families welcoming the youngster into their new home.

 Centennial GSD works hard at producing the finest German Shepherd Dogs through methodically and meticulously scrutinizing compatible bloodlines and pedigrees to ensure each breeding results in producing the best litter of puppies possible.
 Combining specific lines or avoiding lines that have genetic faults is important as we always have the betterment of the breed in mind.
 Although it’s impossible to completely avoid the unforeseen, we work hard to give every puppy the best chance possible to grow up into a healthy and happy dog.
 This is done by carefully choosing a mating pair that compliment one another by enhancing positive qualities and making an effort to reduce any faults known in one or both bloodlines.